 All the shapes want a part in Triangle's play, Shapes in Space.
 Square has all the right angles, Circle is on a roll, and Star shines the brightest.
 Trapezoid just doesn't fit in.
 Isn't that some kind of dinosaur?
-Determined to get a part, Trapezoid acts like all the other shapes to no avail.
-Will he discover a way to use his own strengths to help make the show a blast?
+Determined to get a part, Trapezoid acts like all the other shapes, but must discover a way to use his own unique strengths to help make the show a blast.

 —School Library Journal

-The first draft of this story was created when Suzanne's daughter was learning about trapezoids in pre-school, she recounts in this interview with Dylan Teut, popular children’s literature blogger and executive director of the Plum Creek Children’s Literacy Festival.
+Read how Suzanne came up with the idea for this book in her interview with Dylan Teut, popular children’s literature blogger and executive director of the Plum Creek Children’s Literacy Festival.